david-sosa-valdes/Codeigniter-Installer/README.md

 codeigniter new <app_name>
 ```

-It will create a fresh CodeIgniter installation in the directory you specify.
-Also you can specify the CI version with the second param, so the installer can search for an alternate application environment:
+Also you can specify the CI version with the second param, so the installer can search for an alternate application version:

 ```
 codeigniter new blog 3.0.3